Skip to main content

 Offer accepted — Loan starts

 A counterparty accepts the offer, partially or in full.
 The loan starts immediately.
-Collateral is locked onchain via a smart contract ().
-The 3-day loan duration begins at this moment.A calendar reminder can be added at this stage to track the loan’s maturity date.
+Collateral is locked onchain via a smart contract (a PDA, or Program Derived Address, which is a program-owned account on Solana with no private key).
+The loan duration begins at this moment.A calendar reminder can be added at this stage to track the loan’s maturity date.
+The reminder fires 2 hours before maturity.

 3

-The loan runs for the full duration.
+The loan runs for its full duration.
 Collateral cannot be accessed by either party.
 No price-based events can occur.
 The borrower can repay at any time.

 4